 8. Gamify time management!

-Piggybacking off the sentence above, engagement typically increases through gamification.
+Piggybacking off of the sentence above, engagement typically increases through gamification.
 Points, rewards, leveling up, progress tracking, etc. all make a process more interesting and help bring out a child’s underlying competitive spirit.

 Have two kids?
 You can bet if I was pitted against my sister in any activity, I was going to try my darndest to best her.
 “Only children” can also benefit from gamification...one idea is to simply establish a running goal reward—a week of time management success results in a prize.
 Or, as mentioned above, give kids points for each daily activity completed, with 100 points resulting in a dollar earned, etc.